Today Is National Black Dog Day—Why You Should Adopt a Black Dog

 Color bias

 One possible cause for black dog syndrome?
 Color bias.
-Studies show that black dogs are sometimes perceived as less friendly, conscientious, and emotionally stable than their light-coated counterparts.
-And in another study, people were found to associate big black dogs as dangerous and aggressive animals.
-People were also more likely to change their walking direction when they saw a black-coated dog compared to a light-coated dog, regardless of the dog’s size.
+Studies have found that black dogs are sometimes perceived as less friendly, emotionally stable, and conscientious than dogs with light coats.
+In another study, people were found to assume that large black dogs are aggressive animals.
+And regardless of the dog’s size, people were also more likely to change their walking direction when they saw a black-coated dog compared to a light-coated dog.

 Less photogenic

-Another reason behind black dog syndrome could be that black dogs don’t always photograph as wellopens in a new tab as lighter-coated dogs.
-As potential pet parents increasingly look for pets to adopt online — through apps, online resourcesopens in a new tab, and shelter and rescue websites alike — they may, consciously or not, skip over black-coated pets because their facial expressions or physical features may not be as clear.
+Another reason behind the phenomenon could be that black dogs don’t always photograph as wellopens in new tab as lighter-coated dogs.
+As potential pet parents increasingly search for animals to adopt online — through online resourcesopens in new tab, apps, and shelter and rescue websites alike — they may, consciously or not, skip over black-coated pets because their physical features or facial expressions may not be as clear.

 Larger numbers

-It has been found that the intake of black dogs (and cats) at shelters is higher than dogs of other colors, with one study finding up to 33 percentopens in a new tab of dogs being black coated.
-This could compound the idea of black dogs being overlooked at the shelter more often.
+It has been found that the intake of black dogs (and cats) at shelters is higher than dogs of other colors, with one study finding up to 33 percentopens in new tab of dogs being black coated.
+This could compound the idea of black dogs remaining in shelters more often.

 Myths about black dogs

-While most people today may not believe in these myths, the general stereotype that black dogs are scary or more aggressive than dogs with other coats has still permeated our culture.
-For example, Sir Arthur Conan Doyleopens in a new tab’s The Hound of the Baskervilles focuses on a murderous, supernatural black dog.
-More recently, the third book of the Harry Potter series introduced the “Grim,”opens in a new tab a big black dog said to be an omen of death.
+While most people today may not believe in these myths, the general stereotype that black dogs are scary or aggressive has still permeated our culture.
+For example, Sir Arthur Conan Doyleopens in new tab’s The Hound of the Baskervilles focuses on a murderous, supernatural black dog.
+More recently, the third book of the Harry Potter series introduced the “Grim,”opens in new tab a big black dog said to be an omen of death.

 Why you should adopt a black dog